mnemonic-no/act-utils/README.md

 ## Introduction

-These scripts are used to add types to the [ACT](https://github.com/mnemonic-no/act-platform) data model (object types and fact types).
+This repository contains utility scripts for the [ACT Platform](https://github.com/mnemonic-no/act-platform).

 ## Installation
 1. This project requires that you have a running installation of the [act-platform](https://github.com/mnemonic-no/act-platform).